 Just as the air starts to cool in the evenings and the sunsets turn to candy-colored skies I start to shift my cooking to heartier warm meals.
-Coming inside to a warm cup of wassail or hot chocolate is the perfect way to end a fall day.
+Coming inside to a warm cup of wassail or this classic homemade hot chocolate is the perfect way to end a fall day.

 Adding some pumpkin and seasonal spices of cinnamon, nutmeg, and clove make this delicious decadent beverage even better.
 This slow cooker pumpkin hot chocolate is the ultimate fall indulgence.

 These simple ingredients are mostly pantry staples and some like the pumpkin puree and pumpkin pie spice are seasonal staples.